 Data-driven management decisions lead to a new style of management at a lower cost.
-Instead of asking expensive experts, bank and insurance executives can ask the right questions to machines.
+Instead of asking expensive experts, bank and insurance executives can ask machines the right questions.

 AI will analyse patterns and trends in data, eliminating the need for a team to process huge amounts of information.
 Then, it will provide guidance to help leaders and teams make the best decision.

-According to an assessment of IDC, a company, which employs about 1000 members of the intellectual labour staff, annually spends $5 million on information search, unsuccessful attempts to find data, and duplication of existing documents (if it’s impossible to find necessary ones).
-AI helps to find data in corporate systems by defining a general idea of a request and finding documents with important information, for example, financial reports, agreements, and presentations.
+According to IDC, a company which employs about 1000 members of intellectual labour staff annually spends $5 million on information searches, unsuccessful attempts at finding data, and duplication of existing documents (if it’s impossible to find what is needed).
+AI helps to find data in corporate systems by defining the general idea of a request and locating documents with important information, for example, financial reports, agreements, and presentations.

 Predictive analytics can influence business strategy, drive sales, and optimise resources.
-It can change the rules of the game, improve business operations and internal processes.
+It can change the rules of the game and improve business operations and internal processes.

 In the financial services industry, predictive analytics is used to collect and organise data and analyse it using advanced algorithms.
-Amounts of data are then used to find patterns and predict results.
+Quantities of data are then used to recognize patterns and predict results.

 Predictive analytics made by AI can help calculate credit scores and prevent delinquency of loans.
 Its recommendations will tell you what will happen next: what services consumers will buy, how long employees will work, and so on.
 Thanks to AI, it is possible to create a customised prescriptive solution for each client.

 AI can help insurers automate underwriting and use draft information to make better decisions about customers.
-Automated agents will assist users in making insurance requirements.
+Automated agents will assist users in making insurance claims.

 The need for insurance usually appears after a loss has occurred.
 Automatic underwriting will significantly speed up the process by providing the necessary tests and linking the relevant datasets.
 Instead of paying for expensive treatment (if without insurance), it is better to immediately identify the risks of diseases and prevent them.
 Previous data can be used to determine risks in order to reduce the likely losses to a policyholder and an insurer.